borgbackup/borg/docs/internals/data-structures.rst

 - those features that are supported by the client and mandated by the manifest are added to the *mandatory_features* set,
-- the complement to *mandatory_features*, *ignored_features* comprised
-  of those features mandated by the manifest, but not supported by the client.
+- the *ignored_features* set comprised of those features mandated by the manifest, but not supported by the client.

 Because the client previously checked compliance with the mandatory set of features required for the particular operation it is executing, the *mandatory_features* set